Amityadav9/Local_Projects/o1-Agent/readme.md

-# NemoTron - Multi-Agent AI Assistant
+# LLama3.2 - Multi-Agent AI Assistant

 A Python-based multi-agent system that creates an AI assistant (O1) using Ollama for advanced reasoning and problem-solving.